 - Reducing risk of stroke – Canadian scientists carried out a study involving over 44,000 people and found that people eating chocolate were 22% less likely to suffer a stroke than those who didn’t.
 In addition, those who had a stroke but regularly consumed it were 46% less likely to die as a result.

-- Boosting cognitive function – In a study which analysed the data of 968 over a 30 year period, the researchers found that individuals who consumed chocolate at least once a week performed significantly better on all cognitive tasks, compared with those who never or rarely ate chocolate.
+- Boosting cognitive function – In a study which analysed the data of 968 over a 30 year period, the researchers found that individuals who consumed chocolate at least once a week performed significantly better on all cognitive tasks, compared with those who never or rarely ate it.
 Cocoa contains flavanols which improve blood flow to the brain and chocolate also contains small amounts of caffeine which can boost alertness.
 Interestingly, the researchers found that it was not only the dark variety that was beneficial.
 Milk and white varieties were also found to have a positive effect.

 - It is mineral rich – Dark chocolate is packed with beneficial minerals such as potassium, zinc and selenium and a 100g bar of dark(70% or more cocoa solids) provides 67% of the RDA of iron.